pelle112112/RustExam/README.md

 #### Concurrency handling

-For concurrency we handle it through the frameworks tokio and mongodb client.
+Concurrency is handled by the frameworks tokio and mongodb client.
 MongoDB client utilizes an internal thread pool to manage connections to the database, including establishing new connections and shutting down idle connections.
 The connection pool is then shared across the API using tokio, which enables us to share the connection pool concurrently across multiple threads.
-To do this we wrap each connection pool in an Arc to enable shared ownership across all the async tasks that tokio manages.
+To do this we wrap each connection pool in an Arc to share ownership across all the async tasks that tokio manages.

 ## Final thoughts